11 Oct Physical Therapy for Headache

 Physical therapy is commonly prescribed for individuals who experience cervicogenic headaches.
 The physical therapist will complete a comprehensive musculoskeletal exam to determine which structures are contributing to the symptoms.
 The exam includes assessment of: range of motion of the head/neck; joint mobility; musculature tightness, tenderness, and trigger points; strength and endurance of the deep neck flexor muscles; strength and endurance of the axioscapular muscles; and posture.
 The physical therapist will also include other appropriate tests and measures.

 Based on the results of the examination, the physical therapist will then design a specific treatment plan.
 The physical therapist will likely perform manual therapy techniques in order to decrease pain and increase the movement of the head/neck.
-Figure 1 demonstrates a joint mobilization technique for a stiff joint in the upper cervical spine.
-Figure 2 demonstrates a general manual therapy technique used to decrease stress on the head and neck and promote pain relief.

 Other physical therapy interventions used to address cervicogenic headache include, and are not limited to: soft tissue massage; cardiovascular exercise; education on posture and body mechanics stretching; and, pain relieving modalities.
 Individuals should expect to attend physical therapy sessions 2 to 3 times per week for 3 to 6 weeks.
 With appropriate treatment for physical therapist who specializes in headache interventions, one can expect a decrease or resolution in cervicogenic headache signs and symptoms.